-There has been a 13% decrease in unsheltered persons between 2015 and 2019.
+According to the Count, there has been a 13% decrease in unsheltered persons between 2015 and 2019.
 A total of 1,482 persons within 1,413 households were unsheltered the night of the count.
-(Note: there is no uniform method to counting the unsheltered homeless from county to county, so nonprofit leaders and advocates believe the count of those unsheltered may not reflect the full population experiencing homelessness.)
+(Note: there is no uniform method to counting the unsheltered homeless from county to county, so nonprofit leaders and advocates believe the count of those unsheltered likely does not reflect the full population experiencing homelessness.)

 A total of 1,462 persons, in 1,351 households, were identified as chronically homeless.

 When asked "Would you, or anyone in your household, like to receive any of the following services?" the most requested service was Housing, followed by Emergency Shelter.